• Skip to primary navigation

 Average Salary: Depending on the items you’ve flipped.

-When I was working at my full-time job, flipping furniture has been my go-to activity to raise extra cash.
+When I was working at my full-time job, flipping furniture was my go-to activity to raise extra cash.
 I bought old coffee tables, nightstands, and drawers that people were willing to let go at a huge discount and refurbished them on the weekends for fun.

 I cleaned the pieces thoroughly, sanded off the previous coat, and applied a fresh coat of paint to make it look brand new.
 After that, I sold the items on Facebook Marketplace and OfferUp with a huge margin over my purchase cost.